For a small business owner or operator, a bad day at work can often be attributed to one common denominator: a rotten client.

 Client: Well, there's clearly been a miscommunication.
 It looks like someone has used an old draft and sent it off.

 Me: No, there definitely hasn't been a miscommunication.
 You agreed right there that this was the final version.
 Twice.

 Client: So, how much will you refund me for this miscommunication?

 How to deal with this type of client: Always be sure to hold clients to their end of the deal.
 At the get-go, inform the client of the likelihood that you will encounter questions while working on the project, and that you will need them to be available to answer the questions.
 You can also mention that, if the questions or concerns go unanswered, the client will be responsible for the risk of a deliverable that differs from their initial vision.

 9 - "Lack-of-Chemistry Cheryl " - The personality mismatch/jerk

-Do you have a spidey sense that a prospective client is going to be difficult to work with due to their personality?
-Is the person abrasive, disrespectful, sexist, racist or rude?
-Watch out for strong personality differences.
+Don't doubt your intuition.
+If you sense that a prospective client is going to be difficult to work with due to their personality, avoid their business.
+People who are abrasive, disrespectful, sexist, racist, or rude aren't worth your time.

 Here's an example from BoredPanda.com via ClientsFromHello.com:

-- Be clear about your expectations from the beginning.
-This can help to avoid future problems.
+- Set clear expectations.
+Be clear about your expectations from the very beginning.
+This will help you avoid future problems.

 Wondering what to read next?